SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/java-workflows.md

 ### Variables

-Variables are simply defined in <tt>&lt;#assign&gt;</tt> blocks.
-To access variables from the workflow's ini file simply use the syntax <tt>${variable_name}</tt>.
+Variables are simply defined as any other object variables would be in Java.
+To access variables from the workflow's ini file simply use the
+<tt>getProperty("key")</tt> method.

 <%= render '/includes/java_workflows/java_workflow_vars/' %>

 ### Files & Directories

-Files that are inputs or outputs from workflows need to be manually copied in or out respectively.
-This uses the ProvisionFiles module that knows how to move around local files or remote files on Amazon's S3.
+Files that are inputs or outputs from workflows need to be copied in or out respectively.
+Under the hood, this uses the ProvisionFiles module that knows how to move around local files, files over HTTP, or remote files on Amazon's S3.
+The Java syntax simplifies the declaration of these input and output files for workflows by providing the method below.
+Keep in mind, you can also just transfer input or output files by using a standard job that calls the necessary command line tool and bypass this built in system.
+But the
+<tt>setupFiles()</tt> method will likely work for most purposes and is the
+easiest way to register workflow files.

 <%= render '/includes/java_workflows/java_workflow_files/' %>